Uses for Robotic Arm Technology

 The robotic technology used in Canadarm provides humanlike dexterity here on Earth in a variety of environments.
-These may include servicing nuclear power stations, welding and repairing pipelines on the ocean floor, remote servicing of utility power lines, or cleaning up radioactive and other hazardous wastes.
+These may include servicing nuclear power stations, remote servicing of utility power lines, or cleaning up radioactive and other hazardous wastes.

 For example, MacDonald, Dettwiler and Associates Ltd. (MDA), which developed Canadarm, has also designed a Light Duty Utility Arm system to inspect and analyze radioactive waste in underground storage tanks.
 This system consists of a modular, seven-joint manipulator attached to a telescopic vertical positioning mast.
 A mobile system deploys the manipulator in the tank.